Public Liability Lawyers in Cairns

 No Win No Fee.
 No Hidden Costs

 If you had an accident in a public place, you will likely have the right to claim compensation for your injury.
-Public places include shopping centres, pools, cafés, restaurants, or even someone’s house.
+Public areas include shopping centres, pools, cafés, restaurants, or even someone’s house.

 To be entitled to compensation, you must prove that the owner or person in charge of the public place (Respondent) caused or contributed to your injury.
 In most cases, the Respondent will have public liability insurance.
 If your claim is successful, the insurance company is responsible for compensating you for your injury.